hybrid agile teams

 Brush up on your facilitation skills.
 With hybrid teams, it becomes even more important to have an effective facilitator to foster productive group collaboration, enable teams to develop a shared vision of the future, and decide on their direction forward.
 Keep our meeting facilitation toolkit handy for some best practices.

-Use a visual, virtual meeting space to increase team collaboration.
+Use a visual, virtual “where” for agile team meetings to increase team collaboration.
 Hybrid teams still have each other (who), projects to work on (what), and times to meet and collaborate (when).
 What’s missing is the place to work, or the where—and we’ve noticed the absence.
 Teams that effectively fill this gap will be able to adapt and innovate much quicker than those teams that don’t address the gap.

 Zoom and Slack are a good starting point for hybrid communication, but to really fill the gap teams need a place to collaborate, share ideas, and return to consistently.
-Look for a visual collaboration solution that enables team members to document and share plans, meeting notes, and ideas—whether working asynchronously or in real time.
+Look for a visual collaboration solution that enables hybrid teams to brainstorm, align, and co-create through virtual whiteboarding, real-time collaboration, and seamless integration with other tools.
 A solution like this inspires creative problem-solving, allows the best ideas to surface, and accelerates your team’s ability to learn, adapt, and deliver in a competitive market.

-Lucid’s Tip: To help your hybrid team align, try Team Spaces, your team’s new home base.
+Lucid’s tip: To help your hybrid team align, use team hubs in Lucid to create your team’s new home base.
 Now, your team can jump right into work with the processes, materials, and information needed to do their best work in one, centralized spot.

 While the above tips can be applied throughout all your Agile meetings, each Scrum event has a slightly different goal, and therefore, a slightly different set of challenges that need to be addressed.
 To truly help your hybrid team stay competitive, here’s a series of tips and tools for each of the Scrum events, including a virtual Agile meeting space template in Lucidspark to kick-start your collaboration.